tiprankstipranks

 If we do not effectively and continually align our cost structure with our business operations, our results of operations and financial condition could be materially adversely affected.

 We continually strive to align our cost structure with our business operations.
 The ability to properly size our cost structure is dependent upon a number of variables, including our ability to successfully execute on our business plans, growth or strategic initiatives and future legislative or regulatory changes.
-Persistent inflation, as experienced throughout 2023, could significantly increase our ongoing operating costs and reduce our net income.
-Additionally, on January 30, 2024, as a result of an in-depth review of our business, we announced three strategic actions to simplify our company, reduce our expense base, and enhance our flexibility.
-See "Business - Overview and Fundamentals of our Business - Recent Business Developments" for more information on our strategic actions.
-We could fail to successfully implement our strategic actions or may fail to fully realize the anticipated benefits from the strategic actions or the benefits may take longer to realize than expected.
+On January 30, 2024, as a result of an in-depth review of our business, we announced three strategic actions to simplify our company, reduce our expense base, and enhance our flexibility.
+See "Business - Recent Business Developments" for more information on our strategic actions.
+We have made substantial progress on these strategic actions to date but could fail to successfully complete the implementation of our strategic actions or may fail to fully realize the anticipated benefits from the strategic actions or the benefits may take longer to realize than expected.
 Further, we may fail to implement, or be unable to achieve, necessary cost savings commensurate with our business and prospects.
 If we undertake cost reductions based on our business plan or the implementation of our recently announced strategic actions, those reductions, if not undertaken properly, could cause disruptions in our business, reductions in the quality of the services we provide or even cause us to fail to comply with applicable regulatory standards.
 In each case, our business, results of operations and financial condition could be adversely affected.

 Costs - Risk 2